 You buy your software outright with packages ranging from $34.99 to $99.99, so there are no monthly fees.
 And unlike online budgeting apps, Quicken is software that you download and install.

 The best budget app for you will depend on you and your goals.
 If you’re looking to save a little extra money, then Qapital or Acorns is a good choice.
 If you want an overview of your finances, give Mint a try.

 YNAB and EveryDollar are excellent budgeting apps for improving your spending habits.
-Whereas Quicken is a good option for anyone that wants a more robust money management software.
+Whereas Quicken is a good option for anyone who wants a more robust money management software.